Overview

 of 12 populations suffer from feral cat predation

-iguanas were released on Santiago in 2019
+iguanas have been released on Santiago since 2019

 187